 - ChibiOS 17.6.4 (located at C:\ChibiStudio\chibios176), which is the previous version of ChibiOS with the latest patch available when the toolchain has been released.

-The presence of oldest version of ChibiOS would be a kind of bridge between old version and new one: having the previous and the latest version of ChibiOS in the same toolchain could be the chance to port 176 projects to 182 using the same toolchain.
+The presence of the oldest version of ChibiOS would be a kind of bridge between the old version and the new one: having the previous and the latest version of ChibiOS in the same toolchain could be the chance to port 176 projects to 182 using the same toolchain.
 The trunk instead could be used to test new features and is also used from us to continue the development.
 Note that is possible to work on trunk updating it to the latest revision following this article (we are not going to use trunk right now so you don’t need to do this now).

 - Workspace 182 (located at C:\ChibiStudio\workspace182), which is configured with all the available demos for ChibiOS 182 already pre-imported;

 - Workspace 176 (located at C:\ChibiStudio\workspace176), which is configured with all the available demos for ChibiOS 176 already pre-imported;

 - Workspace Trunk (located at C:\ChibiStudio\workspace_trunk), which could be to try trunk new features.

 Additionally, there is another workspace:

 - Workspace User (located at C:\ChibiStudio\workspace_user, which is an empty workspace dedicated to the user.

 In Eclipse, Workspace and workbench are different terms for different concepts: The workbench is the Eclipse main window, The workspace is a directory that holds information about workbench like the projects you work on, as well as the Eclipse preferences (from layout to behaviour).
 For more information you could refer to Eclipse documentation.